 The following sets forth certain unaudited pro forma condensed combined financial data giving effect to the planned merger, or the DVS acquisition, of Fluidigm Corporation, or Fluidigm, and DVS Sciences, Inc., or DVS.
 Under the terms of the merger agreement, upon consummation of the merger, all outstanding shares of capital stock of DVS will be cancelled and converted into the right to receive merger consideration with a value equal to approximately \$207.5 million in the aggregate, subject to certain adjustments specified in the merger agreement.
-Subject to certain adjustments specified in the merger agreement.
 Subject to certain adjustments specified in the merger agreement, approximately \$125.0 million of the acquisition consideration payable to DVS stockholders will be payable in cash.
-Approximately \$82.5 million of the acquisition consideration go the third trading day before the closing of the merger, provided that the applicable number of shares of Fluidigm common stock during the five trading days ending on the third trading day before the closing price of Fluidigm common stock during the five trading days ending on the two weighted average closing price of Fluidigm common stock during the five trading days ending on the trading day immediately prior to the signing of the merger agreement.
+Approximately \$82.5 million of the acquisition consideration will be comprised of a number of shares of Fluidigm's common stock determined based on the volume weighted average closing price of Fluidigm common stock during the five trading days ending on the third trading day before the closing of the merger, provided that the applicable number of shares will be determined within a collar of 10% above or 10% below the volume weighted average closing price of Fluidigm common stock during the five trading days ending on the trading day immediately prior to the signing of the merger agreement.
 After applying certain adjustments specified in the merger agreement, on a pro forma basis as of September 30, 2013, the total consideration is approximately \$202.4 million.
 The acquisition consideration will include cash of approximately \$119.7 million and the issuance of Fluidigm common shares with a fair value of approximately \$78.9 million.
 A portion of the Fluidigm shares to be issued in connection with the acquisition will be placed in escrow and will be paid to the DVS security holders less any claims for indemnification by Fluidigm of approximately \$175.0 million aggregate principal amount of its convertible notes, or the notes, to fund the cash portion of acquisition consideration.

 The unaudited pro forma condensed combined financial data set forth below has been presented for informational purposes only.
 The pro forma data is not necessarily indicative of what the combined company's financial position or results of operations actually would have been had the DVS acquisition been completed as of the dates indicated.
 In addition, the unaudited pro forma condensed combined financial data does not purport to project the future financial position or operating results of the combined company.
-There were no material transactions between Fluidigm and DVS during the periods presented in the unaudited pro forma condensed cobe eliminated.
+There were no material transactions between Fluidigm and DVS during the periods presented in the unaudited pro forma condensed combined financial statements that would need to be eliminated.